magenta-aps/OS2Orgviewer/app/DEVELOPMENT.md

 npm run headlesstest
 ```

-## Customization
+## Configuration

-See [CONFIGURATION.md] for details on configuration.
+See [the configuration section](./app/CONFIGURATION.md) for details on configuration.

 # REST API interfacing